embedthis/exp-bootstrap-skeleton/README.md

 ### To install:

-    pak install exp-bootstrap-skeleton
+    pak install exp-angular-skeleton

 ### Description

-The Bootstrap skeleton is a starter skeleton for Expansive using [Bootstrap](http://getbootstrap.com).
+The Angular skeleton is a starter skeleton for Expansive using [Angular](http://getangular.com).
 It provides a default layout, partial pages and is configured to use Less stylesheets.
 Extensions are installed to process less stylesheets and minify scripts.